languageconservancy/parallel-timelines/README.md

 ### Android & iOS

-Run `npm run build && npx cap sync` from the project root directory run the following command to build the web-app and sync it into the **android/** and **ios/** directories:
+Run `npm run build && npx cap sync` from the project root directory to build the web-app and sync it into the **android/** and **ios/** directories.
+The shortcut `npm run buildsync` is also provided (defined in package.json), which does the same thing.

 For **Android**, open the `android/` directory in [Android Studio](https://developer.android.com/studio) and build and run the app from there.